tuurno/whitepaper/README.md

 ### Abstract

-Tuurno is a startup founded in 2019, it is being carefully designed and engineered to create a powerful tool to help small businesses grow and people to manage their time in a smart way.
+Tuurno is a startup which was founded in 2019.
+It is being carefully designed and engineered to create a powerful tool designed to help small businesses grow and to assist people managing their time in a smart way.

 As a time management tool, Tuurno connects small businesses with customers through appointment scheduling and real-time waitlists.

 ## Introduction

-Tuurno is a smart cryptocurrency-based mobile app & wallet for time management, empowered by $TURNO token.
+Tuurno is a smart, cryptocurrency-based mobile app & wallet for time management, empowered by $TURNO token.

 With Tuurno you can buy, store, send and spend $TURNO tokens.

 ### Vision
-The vision of Tuurno is to save your time and get rid of queues by reducing waiting times.</p>
+The vision of Tuurno is to save your time and eliminate queues by reducing waiting times.</p>

 ### Mission
-Tuurno's mission is getting to millions of people around the world.
-We want to become a daily-used tool.
+Tuurno's mission is to reach millions of people around the world.
+We aim to become a tool which is used on a daily basis.

 ## 1.3 Project details

-### Who is tuurno for?
+### Who is Tuurno for?

-*Tuurno* is for everyone and thousands of small businesses worldwide (Beauty centers, Barbershops, Dentists, CarWash, Restaurants, Doctors and all kinds of businesses or professionals that work through waitlists and appointment scheduling).
+*Tuurno* is for everyone and for thousands of small businesses worldwide (Beauty centers, Barbershops, Dentists, CarWash, Restaurants, Doctors and all kinds of businesses or professionals that work through waitlists and appointment scheduling).

-### Why tuurno?
+### Why Tuurno?

-*Tuurno* is designed to accelerate the adoption of cryptocurrencies, while meet user and small business needs. tuurno is here to solve some big issues
+*Tuurno* is designed to accelerate the adoption of cryptocurrencies, while meeting user and small business needs.
+Tuurno is here to solve some major issues.

-**As user**
+**As a user**

 *Waiting times*

-* *Tuurno* turns you into VIP customer, getting rid of queues and reducing waiting times, so you do not have to waste your valuable time.
+* *Tuurno* makes you a VIP customer, eliminating queues and reducing waiting times, so you do not have to waste your valuable time.

 *Social*

-* *Tuurno* allows you to organize and schedule events to meet and share with your friends.
+* *Tuurno* allows you to organize and schedule events to meet and share with your friends and acquaintances.

 *Transport*

-* *Tuurno* manages the transportation service for you so that you are not late for your appointment or lose your spot in the waiting list, even if you got a physical condition.
+* *Tuurno* manages the transportation service for you so that you are not late for your appointment or lose your place on the waiting list, even if you have a physical condition.

-**As business**
+**As a business**

 *Payment Solution*

-* Since the majority of payment solutions take a huge % from the business, our token solution and platform will cut those.
+* Since the majority of payment solutions take a huge % of the business, our token solution and platform will reduce those.

 *Investment and saving*

 * A new way to invest and save without money.
-You offer your services and in exchange you receive $TURNO tokens to hold or sell.
+You offer your services and in exchange,  you receive $TURNO tokens to hold or sell.

 *Security*

 * A new way to invest and save without money.
-You offer your services and in exchange you receive $TURNO tokens to hold or sell.
+You offer your services and in exchange, you receive $TURNO tokens to hold or sell.

-**As user and business**
+**As a user and a business**

 *Real-time*

-* Receive real-time notifications and get notified before your spot on the waitlist or appointment is ready. tuurno helps you to manage and optimize your time in a smart way.
+* Receive real-time notifications and be notified before your place on the waitlist or appointment is ready.
+Tuurno helps you to manage and optimize your time smartly.

 *Privacy*